 The system consists of several multi-agent platforms, or system nodes, which are able to communicate with one another.
-The system nodes are multi-agent systems implemented with Java Agent DEvelopment framework (JADE).
-A single platform runs on a dedicated computer and comprises one or several personal agents and several expert agents.
-The overall architecture of such a platform is depicted in Figure 2.
+A single platform runs on a single computer and comprises one or several personal agents and several expert agents.
 It represents a community of users with similar research interests, e.g. personnel of a research lab or PhD students working in the same research field.
 Each user is assisted by a personal agent that helps to find relevant publications.
-The number of personal agents on the platform corresponds to the number of users of the system node.
+The number of personal agents on the platform corresponds to the number of users of a system node.
 An expert agent is a clone of the personal agent of an expert user.
 Its task is to share its experience with other agents supporting them in their search.
-The platform also contains several auxiliary JADE agents.
-We describe system actors in more details in the next subsection.